-A resident of the White Mountains of Arizona, David finds endless inspiration at the Petrified Forest, often encountering subjects or lighting which demand the reverence of a captured picture.
+A resident of the White Mountains of Arizona, David finds endless inspiration at the Petrified Forest, often encountering subjects or lighting that demand the reverence of a captured picture.

-In 2011 he began working for the National Park service where he is currently the Park Biologist for the Petrified Forest National Park.
-His work in the park includes overseeing a long-term reptile and amphibian monitoring program, creating baseline wildlife inventories, and studying bird, small mammal, and reptile and amphibian distribution and phenology.
-He is also actively working to restore ecosystem balance in the park by removing non-native species, reintroducing keystone species and ensuring adequate resources are available for existing native plants and animals.
+In 2011 he began working for the National Park Service and retired as the Park Biologist for Petrified Forest National Park in late 2018.
+His work in the park included overseeing a long-term reptile and amphibian monitoring program, creating baseline wildlife inventories and studying bird, small mammal, and reptile and amphibian distribution and phenology.
+He also actively worked to restore ecosystem balance in the park by removing non-native species, reintroducing keystone species, and ensuring adequate resources were available for existing native plants and animals.